TheInsomniac/CloudEdit/README.md

 __Added:__
 - Rudimentary "view-only" JavaScript console for _console.log_ statements.
  - Unfortunately I have no way of catching "undefined" variables.
 They still go to the Browser.
+- Preview Modal in case you don't like scrolling or want more of the end-user experience.

 ![Image1](https://raw.githubusercontent.com/TheInsomniac/CloudEdit/master/img/CloudEdit1.png)